BillyCelline/stochastics/README.md

 # aka the memoryless property

-monkeying around with markov chains, MDPs, and MCMC
+monkeying around with markov chains, MDPs, MCMC, and queuing models